 Admission to the College confers special benefits not available to all citizens, but acceptance of the benefits imposes additional responsibilities.
-When a student enters Ranger College, it is assumed that he/she has a serious purpose and a sincere interest in his or her development.
+When a student enters Ranger College, it is assumed that they have a serious purpose and a sincere interest in their development.

-It is the intent of the College to grant the student as much freedom as is compatible with the ordinary rules of society governing the proper conduct of ladies and gentlemen.
+It is the intent of the College to grant the student as much freedom as is compatible with the ordinary rules of society governing the proper conduct of all citizens.

 Definite disciplinary regulations are, therefore, kept to a minimum.
-Enrollment at Ranger College signifies that a student recognizes the authority of the College, and he/she agrees to abide by the policies and regulations of the College or its representatives.
+Enrollment at Ranger College signifies that a student recognizes the authority of the College, and they agree to abide by the policies and regulations of the College or its representatives.